RobertTheMagnificent/scrib/README.md

 IRC is no longer the main focus of scrib, but rather, one of the several ways to interact.

+As of version 1.0.0, this is considered final.
+We are moving on to a complete rewrite.

 What You'll Need
 ----------------
 * [python-irclib](http://python-irclib.sourceforge.net) Most distros: install python-irclib